mAbduqayum/python-workbook/100_conditionals/124_month_from_int/month_from_int.md

-# Exercise 124: Month from Integer
+# Exercise: Month from Integer

 Write a program that reads an integer from the user and displays the corresponding month name.